VishnuShigi/Facial-Expression-Detection/README.md

 This repository also contains a code for the UI to implement the model.

 ### Note:
-The haarcascade_frontalface_default.xml file is required to run the modle as that file is used to identify the face and send the face to the model for expression detection.
+The haarcascade_frontalface_default.xml file is required to run the modle as that file is used by the model to identify the face.
 # Authors
 Vishnu S S, Aniruddh T S